lmc-eu/spirit-design-system/packages/web/src/scss/components/Tooltip/README.md

 Tooltip placement is currently using CSS modifiers.
 In the future it will be using `data-spirit-placement` attribute in order to make the placement independent of the component and compatible with Floating UI.
-To enable this behavior now you can use the feature flag, either set the `$tooltip-enable-data-placement` feature flag to `true` or use the `spirit-feature-tooltip-enable-data-placement` CSS class on any parent of the Tooltip.
+To enable this behavior now you can use the feature flag, either set the `$tooltip-enable-data-placement` Sass feature flag to `true` or use the `spirit-feature-tooltip-enable-data-placement` CSS class on any parent of the Tooltip.

 For more info, see main [README][readme-feature-flags].